-- A formal written agreement between a parent and the school and/or Local Authority to address irregular attendance at school. - Parents cannot be compelled to enter a contract, and they cannot be agreed in a parent's absence. - This is a supportive tool, which aims to provide an alternative to prosecution. - The aim is for the parent(s), pupil (if old enough), the school and Local Authority to work in partnership towards the common goal of improved attendance.
+- A formal written agreement between a parent and the school and/or Local Authority to address irregular attendance at school. - Parents cannot be compelled to enter a contract, and they cannot be agreed in a parent's absence. - This is a supportive tool, which aims to provide an alternative to prosecution. - The aim is for the parent(s), pupil, the school and Local Authority to work in partnership towards the common goal of improved attendance.

-If a parenting contract is not effective at improving attendance, or is deemed not appropriate, the Local Authority has the option to progress legal interventions as a last resort:
+If an attendance contract is not effective at improving attendance, or is deemed not appropriate, the Local Authority has the option to progress legal interventions: